TaitoUnited/full-stack-template/scripts/taito/CONFIGURATION.md

 ## Background jobs

 This template comes with Redis and worker.
-Use them to execute jobs in background by publishing message on Redis for each job and reading those messages in your worker implementation one by one.
+Publish a message to Redis for each job, and read and execute those messages one by one in your worker implementation.
 Note that in production environment you might have multiple worker containers running simultaneously.

-> If you need to execute resource intensive background jobs as fast as possible, then you should launch a separate container for each job, but there is no example for that yet.
+If you need to execute resource intensive background jobs as fast as possible, then you should launch a separate container for each job, but there is no example for that yet.

 ### Server as worker

 Instead of having a separate worker implementation, you can also use the server implementation as a worker by introducting MODE environment variable.
+On server.ts you would start either api or worker implementation based the MODE variable.
+On yaml files you would configure worker like this:

 **docker-compose.yaml:**